DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 We’re available to give you full support at every stage.

 ##<a name="using-the-service"></a>Using the service
-[Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider) allows you to process applications from submission through to unconditional offer.
+[Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider) allows you to process applications from submission through to offer.

 ###Viewing applications